Atlético de Madrid and Chelsea have enjoyed some memorable contests in recent years as they renew their rivalry in the round of 16.

 • Despite their four victories this season, the Blues have won only five of their last 11 UEFA Champions League matches (D4 L2).

-• European champions in 2012 having been runners-up four years earlier, Chelsea now won their UEFA Champions League group 12 times, although they were runners-up in their section on each of their previous two participations before this season.
+• European champions in 2012 having been runners-up four years earlier, Chelsea have now won their UEFA Champions League group 12 times, although they were runners-up in their section on each of their previous two participations before this season.

 • Last season's home loss to Valencia was one of only four defeats in the Blues' last 26 matches against Spanish opponents, home and away (W8 D14).
 They drew 2-2 at Valencia last season, the Matchday 5 win at Sevilla making it one defeat in their last 13 matches away to Liga clubs (W4 D8).